Author has written 17 stories for Harry Potter, and Pride and Prejudice.

 Ah keeper, keeper, I have done these things

 This line inspired the story it gave the title to.
-I was watching the John Gielgud say these lines in Olivier's version of Richard III, where projects this feeling of regret about what he has done for his brother's sake, and it just made me think.
+I was watching the John Gielgud say these lines in Olivier's version of Richard III, where he projects this feeling of regret about what he has done for his brother's sake, and it just made me think.
 H/Hr stories are all about friendship-- characters being extremely close, who are willing to do anything for each other.
 Yet in the stories they almost never do anything regrettable for each other.
 Their devotion is shown by being willing to die for each other, or by being willing to kill someone who deserves it, but would they kill someone who doesn't deserve it?

 Remove the middle line and it becomes a beautiful expression of a more general, potentially happier, devotion "Ah keeper, keeper, I have done these things/ For Edward's sake".
 You could see a character like Jean Valjean in Les Miserables saying that after the end of the novel, or a Harry whose real reason for fighting Voldemort is Hermione.
 It captures Harry's attitude, when he walks into the forest in Deathly Hallows.
 Much as I hate the book as a whole-- the scene where Harry willingly walks to his death is deeply touching.